Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 On the other hand, if $\frac{\theta}{1 - \theta}$ is integer-valued, then the mean of the binomial is $\Theta(1)$, which is enough to ensure that $\abs{\oneplus(\cG)} > 0$ with $\Omega(1)$ probability.
-Combining these two cases completes the proof of Lemma \ref{lem_no_integer_small_degree}. \end{proof}
+Combining these two cases completes the proof of Lemma \ref{lem_no_integer_small_degree}. \end{IEEEproof}